-The amount of the budget considered the student's responsibility is determined using the Free Application for Federal Student Aid (FAFSA) and the CSS Profile, and includes money from the student's own resources (assets, salaries, etc.), from the spouse and/or fiancé's income, when applicable, and from a parent contribution.
+The amount of the budget considered the student's responsibility is determined using the Free Application for Federal Student Aid (FAFSA) and/or the CSS Profile, and includes money from the student's own resources (assets, salaries, etc.) and from the spouse and/or fiancé's income, when applicable.
+For M.D. students below age thirty, a parent contribution is also calculated.
 The difference between the amount for which the family is responsible and the basic budget constitutes the financial support for which each student is eligible.